How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 The procedure is performed in the following sequence:

 • After 20-30 seconds, the water is drained and a new portion is poured.
-The total number of procedures - 6 times.
+The total number of procedures is 6 times.

 • Then the barrel is placed and filled 1/3 with hot water.
-Every hour add 1 more part of water until the liquid fills the volume.
+Every hour add another 1 part of water until the liquid fills the volume.

-• After 2 days, the water is drained and a new one is poured.
-The procedure is repeated until absolutely pure water begins to pour out of the barrel.
+• After 2 days, the water is drained and new water is added.
+The procedure is repeated until absolutely clean water begins to pour out of the barrel.

-• After that, the barrel is washed for 30 minutes with hot water and soda (200 g per 10 liters).
+• After this, the barrel is washed for 30 minutes with hot water and soda (200 g per 10 liters).

 • After washing with soda, the container is rinsed with hot and then cold water.